liuyehcf/BlogSource/_posts/Cpp-Trivial.md

 摘自[What is C++ ABI?](https://www.quora.com/What-is-C-ABI)

-> Often, a platform will specify a “base ABI” that specifies how to use that platform’s basic services and that is often done in terms of C language capabilities.
+> Often, a platform will specify a “base ABI” that specifies how to use that platform's basic services and that is often done in terms of C language capabilities.
 However, other programming languages like C++ may require support for additional mechanisms.
-That’s how you get to language-specific ABIs, including a variety of C++ ABIs.
+That's how you get to language-specific ABIs, including a variety of C++ ABIs.
 Among the concerns of a C++ ABI are the following:
 > * How are classes with virtual functions represented?
 A C++ ABI will just about always extend the C layout rules for this, and specify implicit pointers in the objects that point to static tables (“vtables”) that themselves point to virtual functions.
 > * How are base classes (including virtual base classes) laid out in class objects?
 Again, this usually starts with the C struct layout rules.
 > * How are closure classes (for lambdas) organized?